gslab-econ/template/README.md

 #### "Cache and release" protocol:

-- Manually create relevant 'cache' and 'release' google drive folder and share them.
-Assign ownership as appropriate.
-(If already created and shared, make sure to place them within your "My Drive" folder).
+- Manually create the relevant 'cache' and 'release' Google Drive folders and share them, assigning ownership as appropriate.
+If these folders have already created and shared, ensure that you place them within your "My Drive" folder.
+This all can be done on [Google Drive's website](https://www.google.com/drive/).
-	- The 'release' drive folder is only necessary if the releases will be stored on drive instead of GitHub.
+	- The 'release' drive folder is only necessary if the releases will be stored on Google Drive instead of GitHub.
 - Clone repo
 - Run scons in 'cache' mode. `scons mode=cache`.
 - Modify code and run scons in 'develop' mode as you make intermediate commits to the issue branch. `scons mode=develop` or just `scons`